 - 1. Strengthening the foundations of the analytical approach to Managerial decision-making - 2.
-Understanding consumer behaviour - 3.
+Understanding consumer behaviours - 3.
 Understanding the production problem and how managers make input purchase decisions - 4.
-Understanding the various market structure and how supply is determined in each. - 5.
-Understanding the external environment, common information problems faced/created by managers
+Understanding the various market structure and how supply is determined in each.